 - 1. A candidate for graduation must have an overall institutional average of C (2.0 GPA).
 Note: The School of Education requires a 2.75 GPA for any degree program that must meet TEP requirements.
-See Teacher Certification for additional Information. - 2.
+See Teacher Certification for additional Information.
+Other programs may have a GPA requirement for graduation.
+See the Dean of the College. - 2.
 A candidate for graduation must have an overall cumulative average of C (2.0 GPA). - 3.
 A candidate for graduation must have an overall average C (2.0 GPA) in each major field.